dougeby/IntuneDocs/InTuneDocs/DeployUse/per-app-vpn-for-android-pulse-secure.md

 # Use a custom policy to create a per-app VPN profile for Android devices

-You can create a per-app VPN profile for Android devices that are managed by Intune.
+You can create a per-app VPN profile for Android 5.0 and later devices that are managed by Intune.
 First, create a VPN profile that uses the Pulse Secure connection type.
 Then, create a custom configuration policy that associates the VPN profile with specific apps.

-After you deploy the policy to your Android device or user groups, when a user opens one of the specified apps on one of those devices, a VPN connection for that app opens.
+After you deploy the policy to your Android device or user groups, users should start the PulseSecure VPN.
+PulseSecure will then allow traffic only from the specified apps to use the open VPN connection.

 > [!NOTE]
 >